anand40090/GitLab-Maven/README.md

 In this lab we would be doing maven project intitrgaion with gitlab.
 To do this lab you would need -
 1. Gitlab Account
-2. EC2 instance
+2. AWS EC2 Ubuntu instance (t2.micro or t2.medium)
-3. Maven project
+3. One working Maven project
 4. AWS ECR reposiroty
 5. Sonarqube scanner